Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

 Dowflow (a.k.a.
 Under)

 Air delivery is through the bottom or lowest window of the air conditioning system.
 This is ideal for cooling equipment that draws air from the front, such as a UPS system.

 A measure of time that a computer, machine, process, operation, is not running, not working, and unavailable.

-An energy saving operating mode of a double-conversion online UPS.
+An energy-saving operating mode of a double-conversion online UPS.
 However, this operating mode is often similar to Standby or Line Interactive models of smaller single phase UPSs.
-As the incremental energy savings over a highly efficient true online double conversion UPS is small and the risks of being exposed to unprotected utility power are high, customers that understand the high costs of downtime usually don’t operate their uninterruptible power supplies in ECO mode.
+As the incremental energy savings over a highly efficient true online double conversion UPS is small and the risks of being exposed to unprotected utility power are high, customers that understand the high costs of downtime usually don’t operate their UPS in ECO mode.

 Data centers geographically located close to end users and intended to reduce latency, decrease network congestion, keep mission-critical applications on premises, and/or act as a data-aggregation and content-caching point between a user and a central data center.

 The useful power output of an electronic component or system divided by the total electrical power it consumes.
 For critical power devices such as UPS, typically expressed as a %.

 Defined by AHRI: The ratio of Total Cooling Capacity to Total Power Input of the air conditioner (Total Cooling Capacity / Power Input [watts]).
 The higher the ratio, the more efficient the cooling unit is.